wangmx17/TransformerEngine/README.md

 # Introduction
 MT-TransformerEngine is a high-performance deep learning framework developed by the Moore Threads AI-Infra Team.
 Built upon [TransformerEngine](https://github.com/NVIDIA/TransformerEngine) and [torch_musa](https://github.com/MooreThreads/torch_musa), MT-TransformerEngine delivers optimized support for FP8 training on Moore Threads GPUs.
 When integrated with [MT-Megatron](https://github.com/MooreThreads/MT-MegatronLM/tree/main), MT-TransformerEngine enables:
-- FP8 training on Moore Threads GPUs
+- FP8 training recipe on Moore Threads GPUs.
+And we provide the same FP8 training strategy as the DeepSeek-v3 with the **MTFP8BlockScalingRecipeState** in transformer_engine/musa/pytorch/fp8.py.
 - Scalable large-model training across clusters of thousands of GPUs.
 For detailed introduction on large model training, refer to the [MT-Megatron](https://github.com/MooreThreads/MT-MegatronLM/tree/main).

 # Installation